shlomi-levi/Assembler-Project-C/README.md

 Semester 2023A

-Done by Shlomi Levi

-The project was graded 100!

 # Getting Started
 The project was coded and compiled using Ubuntu, but it may run on all Linux versions.